-Our exposure to market risk for changes in interest rates relates primarily to interest earned on our cash equivalents and short-term investments.
+Our exposure to market risk for changes in interest rates relates primarily to interest earned on our cash equivalents and investments.
 The primary objective of our investment activities is to preserve our capital to fund operations.
 A secondary objective is to maximize income from our investments without assuming significant risk.
 Our investment policy provides for investments in low-risk, investment-grade debt instruments.
-As of December 31, 2014, we had cash, cash equivalents, and short-term investments totaling \$187.5 million consisting of bank deposits, money market funds, asset-backed securities, and investment-grade corporate bonds which are subject to default, changes in credit rating, and changes in market value.
+As of December 31, 2015, we had cash, cash equivalents and investments totaling \$536.3 million which includes bank deposits, money market funds, asset-backed securities, and investment-grade corporate bonds which are subject to default, changes in credit rating, and changes in market value.
 The securities in our investment portfolio are classified as available for sale and are subject to interest rate risk and will decrease in value if market interest rates increase.
-A hypothetical 10% change in interest rates during any of the period presented would not have had a material impact on our financial statements.
+A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our financial statements.
 To date, we have not experienced a loss of principal on any of our investments.